rakutentech/leofs_docs/intro.rst

 LeoFS Overview
 --------------------------------

-**"LeoFS"** is highly scalable, fault-tolerant distributed file system (DFS) for the Web.
-Different than traditional distributed file system and other DFS — **"LeoFS"** offers a number of unique benefits to users:
+**LeoFS** is a highly scalable, fault-tolerant distributed file system (DFS) for the Web.
+LeoFS is the leading DFS and offers a number of unique benefits to users:

 * High Cost Performance Ratio
 * High Reliability